fastapi/fastapi/docs/en/docs/virtual-environments.md

 ////

-That command will create some [environment variables](environment-variables.md){.internal-link target=_blank} that will be available for the next commands.
+That command will create or modify some [environment variables](environment-variables.md){.internal-link target=_blank} that will be available for the next commands.

 One of those variables is the `PATH` variable.